ONSdigital/gptables/docs/how_to/additional_formatting.md

 # Add additional formatting
-There may be specific user needs or organisational reasons calling for formatting other than the `gptables` defaults.
+There may be specific user needs or organisational reasons requiring formatting other than the `gptables` defaults.
 A wide range of options are possible with the `gptable.GPTable(..., additional_formatting = ...)` parameter.
-See the [XlsxWriter documentation](https://xlsxwriter.readthedocs.io/format.html#the-format-class) for the full options.
+See the [XlsxWriter documentation](https://xlsxwriter.readthedocs.io/format.html#the-format-class) for all formatting options.

 !!! warning "Consider accessibility implications to formatting changes"
     Additional formatting changes the `gptables` defaults, which can introduce accessibility issues.